Carina-P/Love-Pilates/README.md

     - was fixed
 8. Doing test in scenario number 4.
 Found out that the quotes did not fit in the iphone5 viewport.
     - Added @media that checked for viewports that was smaller in height than 700 px and in this case let the section have the length of minimum 700 px.
+9. Commit:
+    - It took me a while to understand what it meant to commit often.
+But I think I got better and better.

 ## Deployment
 Love Pilates was developed on GitPod, using git and GitHub to host the repository.